2014 United States House of Representatives elections in Mississippi: Results

+By county

 District 4

-The incumbent was Republican Steven Palazzo, who had represented the district since 2011.
+Incumbent Republican Steven Palazzo, who had represented the district since 2011, ran for re-election.
 He was re-elected with 64% of the vote in 2012 and the district had a PVI of R+21.

+Republican primary

 Palazzo was first elected in 2010, defeating Democratic incumbent Gene Taylor.
 He was targeted by the Club for Growth.

-Chris McDaniel, a Republican member of the Mississippi State Senate, considered challenging Palazzo in the primary, but chose instead to run for the United States Senate.
-Taylor, who served in the U.S. House from 1989 to 2011, has switched parties, and ran for the seat as a Republican.
+Taylor, who served in the U.S. House from 1989 to 2011, had switched parties, and ran for the seat as a Republican.